m-lab/website/_pages/bigquery_quickstart.md

 M-Lab has confirmed that the following test did not incur billing:

-* A GCP project was created using a test Gmail account
+* A GCP project was created using a test Gmail account.
-* A service account was created with the IAM roles in the test GCP project: _BigQuery User, BigQuery Job User, BigQuery Data Viewer_
+* A service account was created with the IAM roles in the test GCP project: _BigQuery User, BigQuery Job User, BigQuery Data Viewer_.
-* The service account was added to the M-Lab Discuss Google Group
+* The service account was added to the M-Lab Discuss Google Group.
-* The Google Cloud SDK was installed on a Linux computer and configured to use the test GCP project, and its service account
+* The Google Cloud SDK was installed on a Linux computer and configured to use the test GCP project and its service account.
-* Several queries were made to datasets within the `measurement-lab` project
+* Several queries were made to datasets within the `measurement-lab` project.
-* Though these queries appeared in the GCP BigQuery query hostory for the test project, no billing transactions were present for the queries
+* Though these queries appeared in the GCP BigQuery query history for the test project, no billing transactions were present for the queries.